24 hour bail lawyers

 Presumption against bail

-Your personal liberty is important to us, so if you are accused of a criminal offence, with thorough and meticulous preparation, we will ensure that you are not locked up when you shouldn’t be.
+Your personal liberty is important to us, so if you police accused you of a criminal offence, our thorough and meticulous preparation will ensure that you are not locked up when you shouldn’t be.

-Our experienced bail lawyers will canvass the full range of conditions that can be proposed to the court to better your bail chances.
+Our experienced bail lawyers will canvass the full range of conditions that we can propose to the court to better your bail chances.

 For more information and advice on your particular situation, or that of a loved one, call our team’s 24hour hotline 1800 ABC DEF.

 >>Case study>> Weak prosecution case>> DPP v RM (Supreme Court)

 For many people questions surrounding the cost of bail are cause for particular stress and confusion.
 At O’Brien solicitors, we can help explain the different kinds of scenarios where ‘putting money up’ for bail may be necessary and who the Court will accept that money from.

 Do I need to provide money for bail?

 Generally, there is no cost for bail however there are some circumstances where, if you are granted conditional bail, money will be required.
 The grant of conditional bail means that the Court requires some or many different kinds of assurances that, if released, the person facing his or her charges will appear before court when called and not commit further offences.